-The truth about recycling plastic
+The truth about recycling plasticSustainability

 A whopping 91% of plastic is not recycled

-The vast majority (79%) is accumulating in landfills or sloughing off in the natural environment as litter.
+The vast majority (79%) is accumulating in landfills and will be burned off increasing emissions and air pollution.
+Large quantities end up sloughing off in the natural environment as litter.
 Eventually, much of it ends up swimming in our oceans.

 Frans Timmermans, vice-president of the European Commission, recently declared war on “single-use plastics that take five seconds to produce, are used for five minutes, then take 500 years to break down again.’”